What Is Cloud Content Management?

 Getting content management right is pivotal to providing that exceptional experience customers crave, but many legacy CMS systems can hinder progress.
 A better solution to match the requirements of the modern world is cloud content management.

-Cloud application services spending is expected to reach $145.4 billion in 2022.
+Worldwide cloud application services spending is expected to reach $675.4 billion in 2024, from $145.4 billion in 2022.
+That’s a growth of almost 4x in just two years.
 This spending comes since organizations have found great fortune by moving their operations to the cloud, and content management is no exception.
-In this blog post, we’ll explain what cloud content management is, why it matters, and the things you should consider when choosing a cloud content management system.
+According to analysts, the growth is also driven by GenAI and application modernization.

 Cloud Content Management Explained